checkedc/checkedc/README.md

 # Papers
-We presented a [research paper](https://www.microsoft.com/en-us/research/publication/checkedc-making-c-safe-by-extension/) on the IEEE 2018 Cybersecurity Development Conference: "Checked C: Making C Safe by Extension".
+We presented a [research paper](https://www.microsoft.com/en-us/research/publication/checkedc-making-c-safe-by-extension/) on Checked C at the IEEE 2018 Cybersecurity Development Conference: "Checked C: Making C Safe by Extension".
 The paper describes the key ideas of Checked C in 8 pages.

 Note that we have added features to Checked C for improving type safety (and reducing type confusion)